 SETA subscribes to the 'MyConcern' online reporting system, provided by 'The Safeguarding Company', which is the main way in which Safeguarding concerns are reported.
-All staff have access to this system and receive training on its use.
-Any staff member can use the system to report a concern that will go directly to the Safeguarding team.
+All staff have access to this system via a username and password and receive training on its use.
+Any staff member can use the system to report a concern that will

-SETA also hosts an online form that can be completed to inform SETA if an individual feels they may have a safeguarding concern relating to a person connected to SETA.
-This form can be completed by employers of apprentices, customers, apprentices themselves and parents/carers.
+SETA hosts an online form called 'MyVoice', which is an extension of the MyConcern portal.
+This can be used by any individual, such as employers of apprentices, customers, visitor, apprentices, parents and carers when they feel they may have a safeguarding concern relating to a person connected to SETA.
 The concern will go directly to the DSL, where it can be triaged and investigated.